csjh/mitey-jit/README.md

 -   Further (ab)use registers by using the floating point registers as general purpose registers
 -   Try to speed up stack handling by using offsets instead of incrementing/decrementing in each operation
--   Eventually properly JIT everything instead of using handler functions